Lčovice: History

+Demographics

 Transport

-The railroad from Volary to Strakonice runs through the municipality.
+The railway line Strakonice–Volary runs through the municipality.
 Lčovice is served by the train station Lčovice, which, however, is located just outside the municipality.

-Lčovice is served by the busline from Strakonice to Vimperk.

 Sights

 The most notable landmark is the Lčovice Castle.
 The castle complex protected as a cultural monument.
 The castle building has three floors and a mansard roof, and the main façade has high arcades that have groin vaults.
 Floor plan of the main building of the castle is mostly made up of the original Gothic fortress.
 In main entrance on the left side of the staircase is a preserved pointed Gothic portal.
 The gateway dates from the first half of the 19th century.
 Next to the main building is the so-called Small Castle in the early Baroque style with a mansard roof.

 The castle park was founded in 1660.
 It contains an octagonal building of the Chapel of the Holy Trinity with a high dome with a lantern, decorated with ornamental and figural stucco and fresco painting.
 To the east of the roundel is the octagonal early Baroque tower, so-called Hunting Tower.

 Since restitution after 1989, the castle has been owned by a private owner, is not accessible to the public and is gradually falling into disrepair.

 The Chapel of Saint Wenceslaus in the centre of Lčovice was built in 1892 and originally was consecrated to the Virgin Mary.
 The Chapel of Saint John of Nepomuk was built in the mid-18th century.
 The fourth chapel in the municipality is the Chapel of Saint Anthony of Padua from 1714.